wrightom/shallow-XOR/README.md

 #     nn.correct()
 ```

-The decision boundary works! (most of the time, depending on initial weights)
+The algorithm works! (most of the time, depending on initial weights)

 ```python